-Coronavirus: Austria supports Strategic Preparedness and Response Plan of WHO
+Coronavirus: Austria Supports WHO's Strategic Preparedness and Response Plan

 Countries with poor health care services are especially vulnerable to the COVID-19 pandemic.
 This includes several key countries of Austrian Development Cooperation, such as Burkina Faso and Palestine.
 According to a situation report of the World Health Organization (WHO), the number of infections there is relatively low (345 and 254, respectively) – for now.
 Without further measures to contain the virus, however, health care systems in these two and many other countries will be on the brink of collapse.
 The WHO is supporting them to overcome this global challenge.
 With two million euros, Austria is doing its part to provide quick and coordinated aid on site.